-This week from 7 to 13 Jan 2020, water levels from Chiang Sean were continued to decrease, varied from -0.03 m to -0.18 m due to the test the equipment of hydropower station at Jinghong, China.
-Water levels at these stations were below its Long-term -Average (LTA).
-However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi, in which they fluctuated, varied from -0.05 m to -0.30 m.
-Water levels at stations at the middle part of LMB from Vientiane to Pakse were also decreased based on the trend inflows from upstream, drawn water levels stay below their LTA and even close to their Minimum levels.
-Follow the same trend of water levels from upstream, stations at Stung Treng, Kratie, Chaktomuk on the Bassac, Phnom Penh Port and Neak Luong were also low and stay closely to their minimum levels.
+This week from 14 to 20 Jan 2020, water levels from Chiang Sean were continued to decrease, varied from -0.03 m to -0.18 m due to the test the equipment of hydropower station at Jinghong, China from 30 Dec 2019 to 4 Jan 2020.
+Water levels at this station were matched with its Long-term -Average (LTA).
+However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were raised up close to it Maximum levels and varied from 0.05 m to 0.25 m.
+Water levels at stations at the middle part of LMB from Vientiane to Pakse were decreased based on the trend inflows from upstream, drawn water levels stay below their LTA and even close to their Minimum levels.
+The stations at Vientiane and Nong Khai are considered critical condition).
+Follow the same trend of water levels from upstream, stations at Stung Treng, Kratie, Chaktomuk on the Bassac, Phnom Penh Port and Neak Luong were very low and stay closely to their minimum levels (these stations were considered critical condition).
 For the 2 tidal stations at Tan Chau and Chau Doc, water levels increased followed the same trends as minimum levels in January 2020.
 The actual water levels at most of the key station are staying below their LTAs and even Min Levels (see its hydrograph in Annex B).